Art of the American Southwest: Taos pottery

 Juanita Suazo Dubray, a lifelong resident of Taos Pueblo, is a Native American potter who makes micaceous pottery, upholding the tradition of her mother and their ancestors.
-Dubray added an element of sculptural relief with icons of corn, turtles, lizards, and kiva steps in relief.Anderson, D. (1999).
-"All That Glitters: The Emergence of Native American Micaceous Art Pottery in Northern New Mexico."
-School of American Research Press. p.
-62.
+Dubray added an element of sculptural relief with icons of corn, turtles, lizards, and kiva steps in relief.

 Zuni pottery

 Zuni pottery is made from local clay which receives a ritualistic vow of thanks before it is gathered.
 It is painted with home-made organic dyes, using a traditional yucca brush.
 The intended function of the pottery dictates its shape and images painted on its surface.
-Firing of the pottery was usually a community enterprise, silence or communication in low voices was considered essential in order to maintain the original "voice" of the "being" of the clay, and the purpose of the end product.Jesse Green, ed.
-Zuni: Selected Writings of Frank Hamilton Cushing.
-Lincoln: University of Nebraska Press, 1979.
+Firing of the pottery was usually a community enterprise, silence or communication in low voices was considered essential in order to maintain the original "voice" of the "being" of the clay, and the purpose of the end product.
 Sales of pottery and traditional arts provide a major source of income for many Zuni people today.
 An artisan may be the sole financial support for her immediate family as well as others.